Solothurn: Economy

 In 2000, there were 13,529 workers who commuted into the municipality and 3,598 workers who commuted away.
 The municipality is a net importer of workers, with about 3.8 workers entering the municipality for every one leaving.
 Of the working population, 20.1% used public transportation to get to work, and 40.3% used a private car.

+Transport

+Solothurn railway station is the main ralway station and located south of the old town on the opposite side of the Aare river.
+It is served by long- and medium-distance trains (IC, RE) as well as local S-Bahn trains (e.g. Bern S-Bahn).
+Services are operated by Swiss Federal Railways, BLS, RBS and Aare Seeland mobil (asm).
+Two other railway stations on the standard gauge Jura foot line are Solothurn Allmend and Solothurn West, which are both only served by S-Bahn trains.
+The asm operates over the meter gauge Solothurn–Niederbipp railway line, with two additional stations within Solothurn (Solothurn Baseltor, Solothurn Sternen) and another one (St. Katharinen) located on the municipal boundary.

+The A5 motorway runs south of Solothurn.

 Religion

 From the 2000 census, 5,463 or 35.3% were Roman Catholic, while 4,358 or 28.1% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 278 members of an Orthodox church (or about 1.79% of the population), there were 182 individuals (or about 1.18% of the population) who belonged to the Christian Catholic Church, and there were 248 individuals (or about 1.60% of the population) who belonged to another Christian church.
 There were 27 individuals (or about 0.17% of the population) who were Jewish, and 915 (or about 5.91% of the population) who were Islamic.
 There were 78 individuals who were Buddhist, 173 individuals who were Hindu and 27 individuals who belonged to another church.
 3,139 (or about 20.27% of the population) belonged to no church, are agnostic or atheist, and 601 individuals (or about 3.88% of the population) did not answer the question.